vectordotdev/vector/website/docs/administration/monitoring.md

 ### Full Backtraces

 You can enable full error backtraces by setting the  `RUST_BACKTRACE=full` env var.
-More on this in the [Troubleshooting guide][docs.troubleshooting].
+More on this in the [Troubleshooting guide][guides.administration.troubleshooting].

 ### Rate Limiting